 Standing knee deep in muddy water, the old woman laughed and motioned for Stephen to come look.
-Her pinky finger was extended and on the tip was a barely-visible glittering grain of gold.
+Her pinky finger was extended, and on the tip was a barely-visible, glittering crumb of gold.
 She was excited; her efforts had been rewarded.
-Stephen, however, was inspired: if this old woman could labor day in and day out for a few small grains of gold, gladly bearing the toil, heat, and back breaking work, how much more should we eagerly be about the Father's business of gathering the fragments of lives – soul miners rather than gold miners – laboring for the love of Christ.
+Stephen, however, was inspired: if this old woman could labor day in and day out for a few small flecks of gold, gladly bearing the toil, heat, and back breaking work, how much more should we eagerly be about the Father's business of gathering the fragments of lives – soul miners rather than gold miners – laboring for the love of Christ.

-Come join me in a journey of the soul as together we gather Grains of Gold.
+Please come and join me in the journey of a soul, as together we gather Fragments of Gold.